hexelberrystudios/orchard2/README.md

 - Potential future problem: Components have to know how ID naming scheme across components.
 Use a different approach.

 ## Bugs:

-- Add field in edit template does not work